Matt Shearer (reporter)

-Matt Shearer, also known as Reporter Matt, is a Massachusetts-based journalist covering local stories for WBZ's TikTok channel.
+Matt Shearer, also known as Reporter Matt, is a Massachusetts-based journalist who covers local stories in short-form videos on WBZ's social media accounts.

 Early life and career

 Shearer is from Acton, Massachusetts.
-He graduated from Acton-Boxborough Regional High School in 2005.
+He graduated from Acton-Boxborough Regional High School in 2005, and attended Emerson College, where he began working at WERS.
 Shearer got started in radio working as a producer on the Jim and Margery Show on Boston's WTKK.
 He later worked for Boston's WBGB radio station on The TJ Show.
 As a producer, he created bits including interviewing strangers for person-on-the-street segments.